soderlind/debug-bar-list-dependencies/readme.txt

 = 1.0.5 =
 * Made text strings translatable, added .pot file and Dutch translation
 * Added minified CSS file
+* Added total counts at the top of the page

 = 1.0.4. =
 * Added contributor